evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

 The biggest difference compared to the old spec, is that there is simply a lot more text.
-A lot of things are easier to understand and read, and parts where there were ambigiousness have been resolved.
+A lot of things are easier to understand and read, and parts where there were ambiguity has been resolved.

 A second change is that the core specification has not been split up over 6 separate specs, whereas before there was just [RFC 2616][11] for HTTP, and